aleko21/Adaptive-Learning-Locking/README.md

 1. Test the plugin and its functionality
 2. Update the code and make it works with the current version of Moodle

-Write an e-mail to alessandro.pagano@osel.it if you are interested in contributing
+Write an e-mail to alessandro.pagano@uniba.it if you are interested in contributing